Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 | --- | --- | :--- |
 | `services` | `array` | An array of `service` objects, or an empty array if no services are discovered.
 See the section [Class Service](#classservice) for more information. |

 The `onServices` callback function is called when service discovery completes.
+If `findServiceByUUID` was called to find a single service, the `services` array contains the single service found.

 To discover all primary services: